 Written by Jane Waldfogel and Sean Reardon, this research brief summarises what we know about inequality of achievement in the UK and US, and identifies priorities and next steps for research.
 It looks at what we know and what we need to learn about the determinants, magnitude, and remedies for inequalities in achievement and related aspects of child development and well-being in the early years, school years, and post-secondary years.
 The research brief is based on a workshop hosted by the Sutton Trust in June, 2016.
-The workshop brought together 18 scholars from the UK, US, Canada, Japan, Ireland, Italy, and international organizations such as OECD and UNICEF.
+The workshop brought together 18 scholars from the UK, US, Canada, Japan, Ireland, Italy, and international organisations such as OECD and UNICEF.

 - Ensure all disadvantaged children can access the best early years education and care.
 Well qualified staff should be employed in all early years settings, particularly where they are working with disadvantaged children.
 Access to free child care places in the UK should be accompanied by easy access to proven parenting programmes which engage parents or carers and empower them to be their child’s first educator.